VQLB/Yokai/README.md

 6. Implementing Status Bar for Hunger, Dehydration, and Health
 7. Implementing an Inventory
 8. Implementing All Assets
-9. Implementing Sounds
+9. Implementing Background Sound
-10. Replenishing Mechanics for Dehydration Bar
+10. Implementing Laughing Sound when Yokai to indicate a successful hit 1Replenishing Mechanics for Dehydration Bar